drashland/drash/tengine/README.md

         // relative path to the views_path config value.
 Notice, this
         // argument has a leading slash whereas the views_path config
         // does not have a trailing slash.
 Having a trailing slash in
-        // the views_path config would make Drake look for ...
+        // the views_path config would make Jae look for ...
         //
         //     ./views_path//index.html
         //